The Proudlock Saga

 While the V.I. studiously ignored the Proudlock case, public interest nevertheless continued into the 1920s and, as late as 1926, when Mr Shaw's successor, Mr Richard Sidney, was occupying that infamous bungalow, visitors were still asking to see the bullet holes made by Ethel’s gun.
 (The bungalow, incidentally, was demolished in the early thirties when the kink in the Klang River was straightened.)
 In 1921, W. Somerset Maugham the writer visited Malaya looking for material for his stories.
 Among the many people he met and talked with was Ethel’s lawyer, Mr Courtenay Dickinson, who related to him the details of the Proudlock case.
 Realizing what a superb story he had stumbled upon, Maugham wrote a fictional version of it, titling it The Letter.

 Interestingly, Herbert Marshall who played the lover in the first version now played the husband in this remake!
-The film even garnered an Oscar nomination or two.
+The film even garnered an Oscar nomination for Davis as best actress.
 The moralistic movie code of those times, however, required yet another twist to be tacked on to Maugham's ending.
 It was made a third time and retitled The Unfaithful starring Ann Sheridan in 1947.
 Still, the tale of love and betrayal refused to go away; as recently as 1982, there was a made-for-television version which starred Lee Remick.
-More recently, in 2009, the Proudlock-inspired saga reappeared in yet another medium; the Sante Fe Opera in New Mexico, half a world away from the old Malaya, staged several summer performances of an operatic version of The Letter.
+More recently, in July 2009, the Proudlock-inspired saga reappeared in yet another medium; the Sante Fe Opera in New Mexico, half a world away from the old Malaya, staged several summer performances of an operatic version of The Letter.

-In 1931, William Proudlock moved to South America.
+Back again to William Proudlock.
+In 1930, he sailed to South America.
 One can only speculate that he was still trying to put the maximum distance between himself and the tragedy twenty years earlier.
 There have been reports that he was in Africa for a period but, at any rate, he finally ended up in Argentina at St George’s College in Quilmes, an almost rural community at that time, some seventeen miles south of Buenos Aires.
 There was a large British presence in Argentina then.
 They farmed the lands and built the railroads and most of the country's infrastructures.
 And they sent their sons to schools like St George's, which in those days took in only pupils of British stock.

 Proudlock would have recognized his old V.I. in St George’s.
 Founded in 1898 - five years after the V.I. - it was also modelled on the British School system, preparing its pupils for the Senior Cambridge as well as the local Argentine Curriculum.
 Like the V.I., it had institutions like Houses, School Captains and Speech Days and demanded that its pupils partake in a variety of sports including athletics, swimming, football and cricket.
 Its pupils were expected to speak in English while at school and not the Spanish vernacular.